lknorris/OSticket-lifestyle-examples/README.md

 ![END USERS 2](https://github.com/user-attachments/assets/e7dfbcdb-1586-48b9-8ea7-fdf7e8e30e9d)

 Here we can check our ticket stats and see updates.
+On the admin side, we can then change SLA and assign the ticket to different teams and/or departments.
+Then we can close are write notes on the ticket as needed.
 </p>
 <br />